aksharjoshi27/MIDP/Readme-shell.md

 	![Adx.](media/adx-13.png)

-15. Repeat step #11 and this time **enter** Table field ThermostatHistoricalData, and step #12 this time **expand** File Filters, under Folder path enter "thermostat".
+15. Repeat step #11 and this time **enter** Table field ADX Miami and SanHistoricalData, and step #12 this time **expand** File Filters, under Folder path enter "ADX Miami and San".

-16. Repeat step #11 and this time **enter** Table field OccupancyHistoricalDataUpdated, and step #12 this time **expand** File Filters, under Folder path enter "adx-data".
+16. Repeat step #11 and this time **enter** Table field CCO RealtimeHistoricalDataUpdated, and step #12 this time **expand** File Filters, under Folder path enter "adx-data".

 ### Task 8: Azure Purview Setup

-> **Note:** Firstly you should assign Reader permission to the Azure Purview account starting with name "purviewretail..." for Cosmos Account, Synapse Workspace and Storage Account starting with name "stretail...".
+> **Note:** Firstly you should assign Reader permission to the Azure Purview account starting with name "purviewmidp..." for Cosmos Account, Synapse Workspace and Storage Account starting with name "stmidp...".
 Once the permission has been granted, proceed with the following steps.

 1. From Azure Portal, **search** for azure purview resource in the resource group and **click** on the resource.